CinTheDev/ThermalCamera/README.md

 Important note: when pointing the MLX module sideways, **the edge with the pin header marks the bottom side**.
 Later when putting the support into the case, make sure to put it in the right way.

 With the components on their supports, go on with the wiring.
-Start with the MLX module
+Start with the MLX module.

 #### MLX wiring